daserzw/fedoidc/doc/howto/signer.rst

   the request as the body and is supposed to respond with a signed metadata statement.

-A signer might have a number of signed metadata statements that it can add to the request before letting the signing service sign the request.
-These signed metadata statements are best kept in a directory using a number of :py:class:`fedoidc.file_system:FileSystem` instances.
+A signer might have a number of signed metadata statements that it wants to add to a request before letting the signing service sign the request.
+These signed metadata statements are best kept in a directory using a set of :py:class:`fedoidc.file_system:FileSystem` instances.
 A *FileSystem* instance is a simple key, value database where the values are stored in files and the keys are the names of the files.